driftbyte4767/Calculator/README.md

 ## What does it do ?

-- Basic arithmetic- Basic arithmetic operations: addition, subtraction, multiplication, division
+- Basic arithmetic operations: addition, subtraction, multiplication, division
 - Power and modulo operations
 - Square root and inverse operations
 - Clear and backspace buttons